What this article covers:

 - Asana-GitHub sync customization options

 Use Asana and GitHub together to improve your team's efficiency.
-Whether you need more information to get your sync set up or you're just checking us out, this guide will show what we sync, how to get started, and how to solve common problems.
+Whether you need more information to get your workflows set up or you're just checking us out, this guide will show what we sync, how to get started, and how to solve common problems.

 Best use cases